dyne/dyne.github.io/docs/astro-upgrade-baseline.md

 `test/markdown-processor-contracts.test.mjs` pass with equivalent headings, raw HTML, links/images, code blocks, and visible text; only then may the Remark integration and its legacy plugins be removed in a dedicated reviewed change.

+## Astro 7 compiler, whitespace, and routing decisions

+Astro 7 uses its Rust compiler and defaults `compressHTML` to `'jsx'`.
+This checkpoint deliberately retains that default: the generated-HTML structural test and its navigation/metadata word-separation fixtures pass against the Astro 7 artifact, so no compatibility override is warranted.
+If a future fixture demonstrates a user-visible joined-word regression, the narrowly scoped fallback is `compressHTML: true`; it must name the failing fixture and be removed once the affected template has explicit text spacing.

+The repository inventory confirms that `src/fetch.*` is absent and that the site uses no advanced-routing feature. `fetchFile: null` is therefore not set: there is no reserved-name conflict or unwanted advanced-routing behavior to disable.
+Static output, the GitHub Pages base URL, and the existing Vite alias remain unchanged.

 | Surface | Current result | Later owner, test boundary, rollback symptom |
 | --- | --- | --- |